Important Information on GMC Registration

 Although this information is currently correct, students need to be aware that regulations in this area may change from time to time.

 There is some discussion about whether to remove provisional registration for newly qualified doctors.
 If this happens then UK graduates will receive full registration as soon as they have successfully completed an MBChB (or equivalent) degree.
-It should be noted that it is very likely that UK graduates will still need to apply for a training programme similar to the current Foundation Programme and that places on this programme may not be guaranteed for every UK graduate.
+It should be noted that it is highly likely that UK graduates will still need to apply for a training programme similar to the current Foundation Programme and that places on this programme may not be guaranteed for every UK graduate.

 The GMC has decided to introduce a Medical Licensing Assessment – the MLA - from 2022 to demonstrate that those who obtain registration with a licence to practise medicine in the UK meet a common threshold for safe practice.
 Applicants should be aware that to obtain registration with a licence to practise, medical students will need to pass both parts of the MLA, pass university finals and demonstrate their fitness to practise.